WE’D LIKE YOU TO HAVE ONE, OF COURSE – IT’S OUR WAY OF SHOWING YOU HOW USEFUL COACHING CAN BE, BUT DO YOU WANT ONE?

 If you’re like most of us, you’re thinking “An hour with a coach…..sounds good but what if I don’t like him (or her), he might try to sell me some more coaching and I might not want to buy it”

 (That would be uncomfortable, right?
-We’d rather gather some more information before we commit ourselves to something like sitting across a table for an hour in a cafe).
+We’d rather gather some more information before we commit ourselves to something like sitting across a table for an hour in a coffee shop).

-This little paper aims to help you gather that information so you can decide if a free session is a worthwhile investment of an hour or so of your time.
+Here’s a little preview so you can decide if a free session is a worthwhile investment of an hour or so of your time.

-You’ll meet each other – usually in a cafe where the coffee is good but maybe in your office or the coach’s.
-Expect it to take an hour or an hour and a half (depends how much fun you are both having)
+We’ll meet each other – usually in a coffee shop where the coffee is good but maybe in your office or on Zoom.
+Expect it to take an hour or an hour and a half (depends how much fun we’re both having).

 - The benefits